The best employee handbook for Los Gatos Chamber members

 Drug and Alcohol Abuse Policy

-This policy explains that your company strictly prohibits being impaired by alcohol, illegal or controlled substances, or prescription drugs while performing work for your company.
+This policy explains that your company prohibits being impaired by drugs or alcohol at work.

-This policy prohibits employees from seeking or accepting any gifts or anything of the sort for themselves or their family members from anyone doing business with your company.
+This policy prohibits employees from accepting gifts from anyone doing business with the company.

 Employee References Policy

-This policy indicates that all requests for references must be directed to Human Resources and explains type of information will be revealed in accordance with applicable laws.
+This policy indicates that all requests for references must be directed to Human Resources.

 Immigration Law Compliance Policy